kestra-io/docs/content/blogs/2023-10-12-schedulers-landscape.md

 **No Native Support for Modern DevOps Practices:** As a tool that’s been around for a while, OpCon lacks out-of-the-box support for modern DevOps practices like containerization and Infrastructure as Code (IaC), which are becoming industry standards.

-While OpCon offers a feature-rich and flexible automation and scheduling solution, it still leans towards traditional IT environments and could benefit from updates to better support modern DevOps practices and cloud-native applications.
+While OpCon offers a feature-rich and flexible scheduling solution, it still leans towards traditional IT environments and could benefit from updates to better support modern DevOps practices and cloud-native applications.

 ## Control-M